andyfry01/project-three/README.md

   ### Known bugs:

   - Sign-in button 'logs in' on click, even when that user is not a part of the database.
-If user doesn't exist in the database (or if fields are left blank), need to display an alert.
+If user doesn't exist in the database (or if fields are left blank), need to display an alert
-  - If country is not found, red error screen displays.
+  - If country is not found, red error screen displays
-  - When there are multiple songs of the same title, the wrong song most likely will play.Need to find tune api call.
+  - When there are multiple songs of the same title, the wrong song most likely will play.
+Need to fine tune api call
   - Red error screen flashes when View Playlist button is clicked--seems like the call to render the songs in the user's playlist array isn't rendering for a split second which is why this error was consoled: index.js:47 Uncaught TypeError: Cannot read property 'map' of undefined